bertronika/copris/README.md

 use the `-v/--verbose` parameter up to two times.

 For a summary of all command line arguments, invoke COPRIS with `-h/--help`.
-For a listing of build-type options, version and author information, invoke with `-V/--version`.
+For a listing of program version, author and build-time options, invoke with `-V/--version`.

 Note that you can only use `-l/--limit` and `--cutoff-limit` when reading from the network.
 If you want to limit incoming text from a local source,